hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Disorderly houses also fare the same.
 >
 > Bel.
-It seems a complicated act, combin'd
+It seems a complicated act, combined
 >
-> With other things; to dancing not confin'd;
+> With other things; to dancing not confined;
 >
-> I'm told 'tis arbitrary, and too severe.
+> I'm told it is arbitrary, and too severe.
 >
 > Jem.
 The pains and penalties you now shall hear,
 >